 Why Is University Administration a Job of Tomorrow?

 As competition for jobs increases, more people will be pursuing higher education to increase their chances.
 Because of this, the need for university administrators will grow.
-Employment opportunities for university administrators are expected to rise 14 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for university administrators are expected to rise 14 percent, according to the Bureau of Labor Statistics.
 University administrator salaries depend heavily on the institution and specific administrative position of the employee.
 For example, academic deans make an average salary of $135,080 annually, whereas a dean of students makes an average salary of $80,012.

 What Does a University Administrator Do?